Analytical Minimum

 Author: International Institute of Business Analysis

 BABOK is the globally recognized standard for the practice of business analysis.
-BABOK Guide reflects the collective knowledge of the business analysis community and presents the most widely accepted business analysis practices.
+The BABOK Guide reflects the collective knowledge of the business analysis community and presents the most widely accepted practices in the field.

-- It defines the skills and knowledge that people who work with and employ business analysts should expect a skilled practitioner to demonstrate
+- It defines the skills and knowledge that organizations should expect a skilled business analysis practitioner to demonstrate

-- It describes the business analysis tasks that must be performed to deliver a solution that will provide value to the sponsoring organization
+- It describes the specific tasks that must be performed to deliver a solution that provides tangible value to the sponsoring organization

-- It describes the skills, knowledge, and competencies required to perform business analysis effectively.
-It does not describe the processes that people will follow to do business analysis
+- It outlines the underlying competencies required to perform business analysis effectively, though it does not prescribe specific step-by-step processes

 Software Requirements (3rd Edition)